dwiddo/AMD/README.md

 ### Requirements:
 - All functions require numpy and scipy.
 - WPD requires networkx.
-- motif_cell_fromCIF requires ccdc and ase.
+- motif_cell_fromCIF requires ccdc and ase (used to read in .cif files).

 ### Example uses